SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/monitoring-and-configuration.md

 ---

 ### Monitoring
 You can monitor the current status of each model in the model manager.
-The card for a model shows the current mode for this model \(such as production mode\) and whether it is in the Active \(deployed\) or Inactive state.
+The card for a model shows the current mode for this model \(such as production mode\) and whether it is active \(deployed\) or inactive.

 ![Card for a model](/images/streaming-analytics/analytics-builder/card-with-runtime-error.png)